 Election Day is Tuesday, Nov.
-7. Voters will be casting ballots to elect the Governor, a State Senator, two Assembly seats, two Freeholder seats, two Township Committee seats, two Eastern Regional Board of Education seats and three Voorhees Township Board of Education seats.
-There are also two ballot questions.
+6. Voters will be casting ballots to elect a State Senator, a member Congress, three Freeholder Seats, the County Sheriff, two Voorhees Township Committee members, two Eastern Regional Board of Education members and three Voorhees Township Board of Education members.
+There is also one ballot questions.
 Polls will be open from 6 a.m. to 8 p.m. in Voorhees Township.

 If you wish to vote in person, ballots can be cast at the following locations: